Understand the application process, requirements, and deadlines you need to know about to successfully apply to Rivier.

 Applicants are reviewed for admission based on their academic record through junior year.

 The Admissions Committee will begin a review of Early Action applications in September and notify applicants on a rolling basis through December.

 Students reviewed for Early Action but not accepted at that time will be asked to submit first quarter senior year grades and will be considered under the Rolling Admission program.

 Apply for admission or speak to an admissions counselor to start your educational journey today!

 We award more than $14 million in need- and merit-based institutional aid annually.
 Rivier awards 100% of our full-time undergraduate students some form of aid.
 We are here to guide you through the process.

 We hear it time and time again, "Once I stepped on campus, I knew."
-Our campus is a special place, and the only way to know that is to experience it first-hand.
-Join us for a campus tour, an Open House, or an Information Session, and you'll know too.
+Our campus is special, and the only way to know that is to experience it first-hand.
+Join us for a tour, Open House, or Information Session, and you'll know too.